zorael/kameloso/README.md

 A variety of features comes bundled in the form of compile-time plugins, some of which are examples and proofs of concepts.
 It's made to be easy to write your own (API documentation is [available online](https://zorael.github.io/kameloso)).
 Any and all ideas for inclusion welcome.

 It works well with the majority of server networks.
-IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), where some [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
-If something doesn't immediately work, most often it's simply because we haven't encountered that type of event before.
-It's then merely an easy case of creating rules for how to parse it.
+IRC is standardised but servers still come in [many flavours](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/IRCd_software_implementations3.svg/1533px-IRCd_software_implementations3.svg.png), some of which [outright conflict](http://defs.ircdocs.horse/defs/numerics.html) with others.
+If something doesn't immediately work, most often it's simply because we haven't encountered that type of event before, and so no rules for how to parse it have yet been written.
+Once discovered it's not a difficult thing to do.

 Please report bugs.
 Unreported bugs can only be fixed by accident.